Budleigh Salterton Literary Festival

 2014 Festival Highlights

-In the meantime, a huge thank you to everyone who supported our 2014 Festival.
+A huge thank you to everyone who supported our 2014 Festival.
 We had a wonderful time and were overjoyed with the response from authors, hosts, friends and audiences.
 There were lots of special moments throughout the weekend from Kate Atkinson and Hilary Mantel reading exclusive extracts from their forthcoming books, to Michael Morpurgo singing to us.
 Enjoy watching some of the highlights in our Festival Film (below).

 BUDLEIGH SALTERTON LITERARY FESTIVAL